kennytanggg/THRUX/faq.rst

     * How do I create a bus duct?
         Select an equipment.
 Then select Add Equipment to create a bus duct.

-        See :ref:`Here <One-Line-Bus_Duct>` for an example in the One-Line.
+        See :ref:`here <One-Line-Bus_Duct>` for an example in the One-Line.

     * How do I connect a transfer switch?
         After a transfer switch is created, connect it's sources by selecting Add Equipment, and then click the Existing dropdown to select the transfer switch.

-        See :ref:`Here <One-Line-Transfer_Switch>`: for more details.
+        See :ref:`here <One-Line-Transfer_Switch>` for more details.
 This is also available in the Schedules workspace.

 ***************************************************************************************************************************************************************************************